 With blood drawn from a vein, you may feel a slight pinch or some stinging when the needle is inserted.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

 Why the Test is Performed

 Your doctor may order this test if you have diabetes.
 It shows how well you are controlling your diabetes.

 The test may also be used to screen for diabetes.

 The following are the results when A1C is being used to diagnose diabetes:

 If you have diabetes, you and your doctor or nurse will discuss the correct range for you.
-For many people the goal is to keep your level below 7%.
+For many people, the goal is to keep the level below 7%.

 The test result may be incorrect in people with anemia, kidney disease, or certain blood disorders (thalassemia).
 Talk to your provider if you have any of these conditions.
 Certain medicines can also result in a false A1C level.

 The examples above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.